 Investing in plastics recycling infrastructure and technology will increase the availability and use of recycled plastics in products.
 Given recycled plastic resins have a lower environmental footprint than virgin resins, it will also increase the availability of made-in-Canada low-carbon products, providing an important trade advantage.

 INDUSTRY ACTION

-In June 2018, Canadian plastics and chemistry industries announced ambitious targets that underscore their commitment to a future without plastic waste:
+In June 2018, the Canadian plastics industry announced ambitious targets that underscore their commitment to a future without plastic waste:

 By 2030

 100% of plastic packaging will be recyclable or recoverable